Loading...

 Objective

-• Display the current local time using date.
+• Display current local time with date.

-• Produce a script-friendly timestamp using format specifiers.
+• Generate script-friendly timestamps using format specifiers.

 Walkthrough